bentomhall/nih-system/homebrewery/world/player-options.md

 *Wisdom (Religion) Basic Skill Trick*

-You learn one cantrip of your choice from the Priest list, as well as one 1st-level spell from that same list.
+You learn one cantrip of your choice from the Cleric list, as well as one 1st-level spell from that same list.
 Wisdom is your casting ability for these spells.
 You can pick this skill trick more than once.
 Each time you do, pick a different cantrip and spell.

+You can cast the spell gained this way once using this feature without expending a spell slot, regaining the ability to do so when you finish a long rest.

 #### Evasive Footwork